janymuong/AirBnB_clone_v4/web_dynamic/README.md

 # AirBnB clone - Web dynamic
-> This is the frontend of the AirBnB clone series:
+> This is the public-facing frontend of the AirBnB clone series:
 > [view info](../README.md)